patrickmelix/PLAMS/doc/source/examples/XRD/XRD.rst

 .. note::

-    You can install pymatgen into the AMS Python environment by installing the m3gnet package.
+    You can install pymatgen into the AMS Python environment by installing the m3gnet package in AMS2023 or later.

 To follow along, either